marie-lourdes/leperlier-marie-lourdes-API-springboot-P5/README.md

-# Api SafetyNet Alerts
+# API SafetyNet Alerts

-An Api  for managing datas of residents with their medical record and  datas of firestations  in order to prevent them in case of danger .
+An API RESTful  for managing datas of residents with their medical record and  datas of firestations  in order to prevent them in case of danger .

 ## Getting Started